toxicdart01/JAVA/README.md

 # JAVA
 # Hey jumpers!
 # I am starting my new java repository.
-# Hope yiu find it useful.
+# Hope you find it useful.